I am a former bicycle mechanic from Canada who does bicycle reviews and teaches others how to conduct simple mechanical fixes and upgrades!

 These are by no means the only options, just a few ideas to get the gears turning (pun intended).
 Let's get started and check out a few of the best types of bicycles for exercise.

-Finding a Great Bicycle for Exercise: What To Look For
+Finding a Great Bicycle for Exercise

 If you're looking for a hard and definitive answer to this question, I'm not sure I can give it.
 However, I will do my best.
 Here are a few things you might want to pay attention to as you're looking for the best bicycle for fitness and working out.